 Historically, Eagle River and Juneau have violated Clean Air Act air quality requirements for Particulate Matter (PM10).
 Neither area continues to violate the PM10 standard.
 The Department, together with EPA and the City and Borough of Juneau, are currently in the process of changing Juneau's PM10 planning status from "nonattainment" to "maintenance".
 The draft maintenance documents are available for review:

-- Juneau's Mendenhall Valley Proposed PM10 Limited Maintenance Plan, Public Review Draft, DEC08 (396 kb)
+- Juneau's Mendenhall Valley Proposed PM10 Limited Maintenance Plan, Public Review Draft, DEC08 (PDF 396KB)

-- Draft Mendenhall Valley Emission Inventory and Appendices, JAN06, (733 kb) This document is contained within the above amendment document.
+- Draft Mendenhall Valley Emission Inventory and Appendices, JAN06 (PDF 733KB) This document is contained within the above amendments document.